rip3045/rip3045/README.md

 I have worked with deep learning, Neural Net Control Systems, Cyberphysical Human Systems, Additive Manufacturing, and Sensor Fusion.
 (Please see publications and repositories)

+I currently work as a mechanical engineer and product manager at Mujin Inc, advancing the capabilities of industrial robotics.

+On the side, I see what LLMs are capable of and integrate them into my daily life and workflow.

 <!--
 **rip3045/rip3045** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.